Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 4. Return secured data.

 #### Include the package
-To use this starter in a web application, please add following packages:
+To use the starter in this scenario, please add the following dependencies in you pom.xml

 [//]: # "{x-version-update-start;com.azure.spring:azure-spring-boot-starter-active-directory;current}"
 ```xml